Uniqueness of Landau levels and their analogs with higher Chern numbers: Lowest Landau level Bloch wave function

 This identity, together with Jacobi identity of the basic theta function under modular transformations, $\thetachar{0}{0}(w_{\tau}/\tau,\tau) = (-i\tau)^{\frac{1}{2}} e^{\frac{\pi}{\tau} i w_\tau^2}\thetachar{0}{0}(w_{\tau},\tau)$, we can interchange the characteristics and the argument and rewrite the expression in the following way:

-This is nothing but the expression obtained in Eq.(\ref{eq: LLL Bloch wavefunctions}) for $\mathcal{C} = 1$ and $\tau = i$.
-This completes our proof that the lowest Landau level wavefunction is precisely the unique geometrically flat K{\"a}hler band with $\mathcal{C} = 1$ and $\tau = i$. \end{widetext}
+This is nothing but the expression obtained in Eq.~\eqref{eq: LLL Bloch wave functions} in Sec.~\ref{sec: technical results} for $\mathcal{C} = 1$ and $\tau = i$.
+This completes our proof that the lowest Landau level wave function is precisely the unique geometrically flat K{\"a}hler band with $\mathcal{C} = 1$ and $\tau = i$. \end{widetext}